How Is Cardboard Recycled?

 How Do You Dispose of Cardboard?

 Disposing of cardboard can work in one of several ways.
 Sure, you can just throw it away—but in most cases, that cardboard can be recycled.
+So why treat paper and cardboard recycling the same?

 Assuming that your cardboard isn’t disqualified from recycling (remember the list from just above?), it still needs to be prepared appropriately.